Choosing a cell phone plan for kids and teenagers

 Family and mobile share plans

-Some carriers still offer 'family plans' to help parents monitor and control their children's cell phone use.
-These plans allow parents to add additional lines for a set fee per phone, but is a practical way for them to keep track of their child's phone habits and make sure they don't overspend.
+Some carriers offer 'family plans' to help parents monitor and control their children's cell phone use.
+These plans allow parents to add additional lines to their own plan for a set fee per phone, and often sharing from a single pool of data for all family members.

-T-Mobile's Family Plans include unlimited talk and text for all devices connected, and customers can link up to five devices to their account.
-Customers can also set family allowances to manage the minutes, messages and downloads used by each line on their Family account, for an additional $4.99 each month..
+T-Mobile's Simple Choice family plans include unlimited talk and text and unlimited data for all devices connected, and customers can link up to five devices to their account.
+While you do get unlimited data, plan pricing varies as to how much high-speed data you want to include in your plan.
+Customers can also set family allowances to manage the minutes, messages and downloads used by each line on their Family account.

-Verizon Wireless' Share Everything plans allow you to connect up to 10 devices to the one plan.
-Customers can enjoy unlimited talking and texting and share a monthly data allowance starting at 500MB.
-However, at a minimum cost of $80 each month for one smartphone and 500MB of data, Verizon's plans aren't the cheapest on offer.
+Verizon Wireless' More Everything plans allow you to connect up to 10 devices to the one plan.
+Customers can enjoy unlimited talking and texting and share a monthly data allowance starting at 500MB, all the way up to 100GB.
+However, at a minimum cost of $60 each month for one smartphone and 500MB of data, Verizon's plans aren't the cheapest on offer.

-AT&T's Mobile Share Plans include unlimited talk and text and shared data, started at $20 each month for 300MB.
-You can also bring your own device and receive a $15 discount on your monthly service fee.
+AT&T's Mobile Share Value Plans include unlimited talk and text and shared data, starting at $20 each month for 300MB (not including line access fees).
+You can also bring your own device or buy via AT&T Next, and receive a $15 discount on your monthly service fee.
 Depending on the plan, you can add up to 10 devices to one account.

-Sprint's Unlimited, My Way plans have replaced its previous Family Plans options.
-Plans start at $50 each month for a single device with unlimited talk and text, with additional charges for data that can be shared with up to 10 devices.
-Sprint also offer unlimited and unthrottled high-speed data on all mobile plans.
+Sprint's Family Share Pack plans have replaced its previous Framily Plan options.
+Plans start at $45 each month for a single device with unlimited talk and text and 1GB of data, with additional charges for data that can be shared with up to 10 devices.
+Sprint also offer unlimited data, but only on single-line plans.

 Prepaid plans are an ideal option for teens who'll be paying for their cell themselves, or parents wanting to avoid the stress of unexpected charges appearing on their monthly bill.
-Having a set limit of minutes and data that they can't go over allows young people to limit and control their phone use, especially if they'll be the ones paying the bill; it's a great tool to help teach them responsibility and budgeting.
+Having a set limit of minutes and data that they can't go over allows young people to limit and control their phone use, especially if they'll be the ones paying the bill.

 Monthly plans can start at around $10 a month and go up to the more top tier unlimited plans, where you'll be looking at $80 - $100 monthly depending on how much data your teen requires (or demands).